About the listing

 As Australia’s oldest annual sporting event, sailing crews from around Australia and overseas head to the city of Geelong for brilliant flatwater racing in a reliable summer sea breeze.

-The three-day racing schedule in 2020 will include a new two-handed division comprising of four races, including the traditional opening Melbourne to Geelong Passage Race, Australia’s largest mass yacht race, start off Williamstown to the north of Port Phillip.
+The three-day racing schedule includes a two-handed division comprising of four races, including the traditional opening Melbourne to Geelong Passage Race, Australia’s largest mass yacht race, start off Williamstown to the north of Port Phillip.
 Then there’s the usual spectrum of divisions to cater for owners of sports boats, J111s, S80s, Etchells, cruising keelboats with spinnaker, cruising keelboats without spinnakers, cruising AMS and multihulls.

 The Festival of Sails attracts tens of thousands of people to enjoy the Australia Day festivities along the Geelong Waterfront, with the 2020 event returning to Steampacket Gardens to ensure an even bigger focus on family entertainment and on-water activities.